RickGroot/progressive-web-apps-2021/README.md

 ### UX performance enhancements
 * Some client side JS was added to enhance loading experience.
 When a new page gets loaded there's a loading animation on the image containers.
 * Thumbnails get loaded first, to get a faster first contentful paint and time to interactive.
 Big images can take up to 5 seconds, and the thumbnails are loaded under 50ms.

+With all of these enhancements the load responsiveness, runtime responsiveness and visual stability is greatly improved.

 ## Data
 Data below is some data of an image.
 This is just a small section of all image data that gets passed to the application trough the reddit API.